Board members

 MCCF Team

 Her life’s greatest accomplishment are her children.
 Originally from New York, she began her professional life in advertising where she worked on product launches and media negotiations in a fast-paced multi-million dollar industry.
 Her decision to leave Madison Avenue was not difficult, as the greatest and most challenging opportunity of her life lay ahead – raising kids.
 Her non profit career began as a Co- founder of the Trevor Williams Kids Foundation.
 Afterwhich she co-founded a 21st Century Non-Profit Sustainability Learning Space called Genvironment.
-Further, she is a member of the Advisory Board at Clickto, an edtech startup, which was born out of the need to address the pain points of remote learning as virtual became the new in-person.
-She is passionate about creating social value, putting youth – our future changemakers – at the forefront of social issues, and integrating impact into anything she put her hands on hands on.
+Sheri held positions as Director of Development at Mada Community Centre and The Pulmonary Hypertension Association of Canada.
+Further, she is a member of the Board at Lower Canada College, an independent private school in Montreal She is passionate about creating social value, putting youth – our future changemakers – at the forefront of social issues, and integrating impact into anything she put her hands on hands on.

 EDUCATION